zhaoenweiex/team_manager/README.md

 # team_manager
-this project attends to help team manage their reports. spirngboot+mybatis+vue
+this project attends to help team members to manage their reports. spirngboot+mybatis+vue